Corporate Communications: Motivate Employees With Digital Signage

 Before launching a new digital signage screen network, make sure you follow some simple rules:

 - Have a clear content strategy.
 Content should be the most important consideration before you begin sourcing your project’s hardware and software.
 Figure out what you want to achieve and then source the content that will be required to meet your goals.

 - Content needs to be updated constantly.
 Screens that always show the same content become stale and people stop paying attention.
 Your screen network soon becomes nothing more than expensive “digital wallpaper”.
 This is why you should incorporate external data sources into your digital signage content programming.
 Use corporate data, HR news, suitable public news feeds, social media, weather, and other content sources that don’t require manual updates.
 People need a good reason to look at the screens so this is critical to the success of your project.

 - Determine which type of content will be suitable for your network of digital displays.
 Designate content curators within the enterprise whose responsibility will be to approve content before it gets published.
 Have clear policies in place so the rules can be easily followed.

 - Respect intellectual property.
 Do not publish content for which you don’t have permission.
-There are plenty of open source content available and if you don’t have enough internally generated content, consider commercial content sources like ScreenFeed, Seenspire or Data Call.
+There is plenty of open-source content available and if you don’t have enough internally generated content, consider commercial content sources like ScreenFeed, Seenspire, or Data Call.